NullStudio-dev/blacklan-messenger/README.md

 > Message from Dev

-- This Project made by a 19-year-old developer who loves to code and create useful tools hope anyone help me upgrade this project with new features and ideas.
+- This Project made by a 19-year-old developer who loves to code for no reaone hope anyone help me upgrade this project with new features and ideas.
 - Join my discord server for support and updates: [![NullStudio](https://img.shields.io/badge/nullstudio-join-blue.svg?logo=discord)](https://discord.gg/aFvUxKejw4) i'll apreciate your support and feedback!

 ## Table of Contents